yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_metrics.md

 If you want to be able to revert back to your old version of API Gateway, the best approach is to create a new metrics database for version 7.8.
 The old versions can then be relaunched without changes.
 Where appropriate, this topic details additional tasks that you need to perform to implement this rollback strategy.

-## Step 1 – Back up the metrics database in your old installation
+## Back up the metrics database in your old installation

 You must backup the metrics database being used in the old installation before upgrading.
 For more details on backing up your database, see your database user documentation.